-- wafers are then taken into the test area.
-Testing of each TOE occurs to assure conformance with the device specification. - The authorized front-end plant possibly involved in the manufacturing of the TOE are denoted by the activity "FE" in Table 16. - The authorized EWS plant potentially involved in the testing of the TOE are denoted by the activity "EWS" in Table 16. - Wafers are then scribed and broken such as to separate the functional from the nonfunctional ICs.
-The latter is discarded in a controlled accountable manner.
-The good ICs are then packaged in phase 4, in a back-end plant.
-When testing, programming or deliveries are done offsite, ICs are transported and worked on in a secure environment with accountability and traceability of all (good and bad) products. - When the product is delivered after phase 4, the authorized back-end plants possibly involved in the packaging of the TOE are denoted by the activity "BE" in Table 16. - All sites are denoted by the activity "WHS" in Table 16 can be involved for the logistics.
+- The good ICs are then packaged in phase 4, in a back-end plant.
+When testing, programming or deliveries are done offsite, ICs are transported and worked on in a secure environment with accountability and traceability of all (good and bad) products. - When the product is delivered after phase 4, the authorized back-end plants possibly involved in the packaging of the TOE are denoted by the activity "BE" in Table 16. - All sites are denoted by the activity "WHS" in Table 16 can be involved for the logistics during phase 3 or 4.